HomeGryphLifeContact UsRenting a Room

 By participating in the CORE Mentorship Program, you will

-• get connected to professionals who can guide you in navigating challenges and barriers you might experience in either school or the workplace.
-Mentoring relationships established through CORE are intended to support academic success, career preparation and retention, social engagement, networking, and more!
+- Get connected to professionals who can guide you in navigating challenges and barriers you might experience in either school or the workplace.
+Mentoring relationships established through the CORE Mentorship Program are intended to support academic success, career preparation and retention, social engagement, networking, and more!

-• be part of a community that understands your experiences as a Black or racialized individual, and supports you in identifying and achieving your personal and professional goals.
-Through CORE, you will be connected with fellow Black and racialized U of G students, as well as Black and racialized professionals across various disciplines who can help guide you in your academic, professional, and personal journeys.
+- Be part of a community that understands your experiences as a Black or racialized individual, and supports you in identifying and achieving your personal and professional goals.
+Through the CORE Mentorship Program, you will be connected with fellow Black and racialized U of G students, as well as Black and racialized professionals across various disciplines who can help guide you in your academic, professional, and personal journeys.

 To be eligible for the CORE Mentorship Program, you must: